keyan/pyRAPTOR/README.md

 ### Known issues

 - Timezone not considered, so queries without explicit departure time assume departure time is now for local timezone, but do not convert to transit agency timezone
+- Day of week not considered, to fix this update `stop_times` building in `timetable.py` to cross-reference information in `trips.txt` to only add stop times relevant for the current day